uviclibraries/html-css/act-2.md

 `<a href="index.html">your link text here</a>`

-- <mark>Note</mark> that we only need to link to another location within the same directory, or folder(s), so notice that we do not need to add the full URL, as in the `https://www` part.
+- <mark>Note</mark> that we only need to link to another location within the same directory, so notice that we do not need to add the full URL, as in the `https://www` part.
 We only add the file name between the double quotation marks.
 - In my example, I want my readers to know that I have another webpage on my website that they can read:

 `Be sure to check out <a href="index.html">my Index page</a> for more reading!`